touchmeangel/touchmeangel/README.md

 - [x] **Backend & Services** — High-performance backend systems, APIs, services, and automation pipelines.
 Go is my go-to for scalable and concurrent workloads, especially in bot-heavy or service-oriented projects.

 - [x] **ML / AI** - Experience in developing and deploying AI solutions at scale.
 Expertise in deep learning, analyzing and computer vision with a proven track record of building production-ready models that drive business impact.
-Strong foundation in Python, TensorFlow, PyTorch, CUDA, and cloud platforms, you name it.
+Strong foundation in Python, TensorFlow, PyTorch, CUDA, HuggingFace, and cloud platforms, you name it.

 ### My Experience:
 - [x] Built and delivered **hundreds of projects** in Web2 & Web3: bots, dashboards, claimers, swappers, browser extensions, smart contracts, APIs, and automation tools, ML algorithms.